 At the end of the day, networking is all about building relationships.

-The top tips I have come to find for in-person networking are
+The top tips for networking I have come to find for in-person are

 I don’t know how many times I have received a “fish” handshake and have been thrown off or have family or friends tell me about a “fish” handshake that made them feel uncomfortable.
 Practice with friends or family!
 I honestly believe a firm handshake is much more impressive than wearing the best suit or dress in the world.